Live aurora forecast

 Can you see the northern lights in Hokkaido?

-Yes, during strong geomagnetic storms.
-The Kp index - a global measure of geomagnetic activity on a scale from 0 (quiet) to 9 (extreme storm), updated every 3 hours - needs to reach 5-6 or above depending on where in Hokkaido you are.
-Wakkanai at 45° magnetic latitude in the far north requires Kp 5.
-Sapporo and central Hokkaido need Kp 6-7.
-The solar maximum of 2025-2026 has produced several events strong enough for aurora photographs across the island - more than any period since Solar Cycle 23.
+Yes, but only during a major geomagnetic storm.
+Hokkaido sits at about 43-45°N geographic latitude but only around 35-39° geomagnetic latitude - the latitude measured from Earth's magnetic poles, which is what actually decides where the aurora reaches.
+The Kp index - a global measure of geomagnetic activity on a scale from 0 (quiet) to 9 (extreme storm), updated every 3 hours - needs to reach 7-8 in the far north (Wakkanai, Rebun, Rishiri) and 8-9 across the rest of the island.
+What you see is a red glow low on the northern horizon, not overhead curtains, and it is often clearer on a long-exposure photograph than to the eye.
+The 2025-2026 solar maximum has produced several storms strong enough for aurora photographs across Hokkaido, more than any period since Solar Cycle 23.

 Where in Hokkaido is best for seeing aurora?